ahlisbon/CJKmaterialProcessing/README.md

   - Data does not update automatically, you need to click the "Refresh Data" button on each sheet.
   - Do not try to move or rename tables, pivot tables, or charts.
   - Do not try to edit the data in a pivot table, if you see a mistake, you need to fix it at the source, which will be the "Orders" or "Donations" sheet depending on which Excel template you are using.

-# 🖱 Understanding the GUI
-When you run the EXE file for the script, you have 6 data fields to fill out in the GUI that affect how the script will function.

-## -- 📁 File Name Prefixes
-You can rename your files to whatever you like.
-However for data to be pasted correctly, the script needs to know which type of spreadsheet you are using.
-If you are preparing different books for purchase, make sure all your spreadsheets start with the same prefix, such as:
-- Collection Development - 2022-23
-- Collection Development - Rare Korean Books

-Other things to be aware of regarding naming conventions:
-- Do not use the same prefix for different types of sheets.
-- Avoid having two sheets open at once.
-The script will not let you continue if you have more than one open.

-## -- 🌐 FirstSearch URL for Your Institution
-In order to pull data like an OCLC#, ISBN#, or Title from the spreadsheet to search FirstSearch, you need to provide the script with a URL that can load FirstSearch

-- Do NOT log into FirstSearch and copy that URL, it will not work.
-- Identify they URL your institution uses to access FirstSearch.
-Whatever link you are using to open FirstSearch, copy that link and paste it here.

-## -- ✅ Use Check Mode
-Before pasting data to your spreadhseet, a window will appear for you to review the bibliographic data.

-## -- 🕗 Wait longer for Websites to Load
-IF you are using a slower connection speed, you can increase the time the script will wait to load.
-The default is 1, which equals 3 seconds.
-2 and 3 are multipliers, so the script will wait 6 or 9 seconds respectively.

 # 📃 Using Slips